gleechi/gleechi.github.io/pages/1.0.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.OnPostUpdate

-This event is invoked in the fixed update loop after VG runs its update.
+This event is invoked in the update loop after VG runs its update.
 Thus, all other scripts that should update after the VG cycle should listen to this event.

 ### VG_Controller.OnPreUpdate

-This event is invoked in the fixed update loop before VG runs its update.
+This event is invoked in the update loop before VG runs its update.
 Thus, all other scripts that should update before the VG cycle should listen to this event.